DworkinLab/episodicSequenceData/Novalign_pipeline.md

  -- Note: may want to move combine into big (dir) loop and change script to not loop through all dir's but just the current one dir?

+# Positions of interest: finding positions overlapping in model output and selection coefficients with high Con:Sel Fst values